carpentries-incubator/life-sciences-workshop/_episodes/11-r-fundamentals.md

 > >
 > > ~~~
 > > [1] NA
+> > We get an 'NA' instead of a mean value.
+R will default to NA when NA values are present in the corresponding vector
 > > ~~~
 > > {: .output}
 > {: .solution}
-{: .exercise}
+{: .challenge}

 > ## Exercise: Built-in functions
 >
-> Type for following and see if you can figure out how to amend the code in the above exercise to give you a sensible answer.
+> Type the following and see if you can figure out how to amend the code in the above exercise to give you a sensible answer.
 Note, you may notice RStudio's auto-complete feature when typing the answer.
 >
 >
 > ~~~